Top Methods for Whelping Mini Goldendoodle Puppies Successfully

 Feeding these little guys is job number one.
 The first milk, colostrum, is liquid gold.
 It’s packed with antibodies that’ll keep the pups healthy.
 Make sure each pup gets some within 12 hours of birth.

 After that, they should feed every 2-3 hours.
 If mum’s struggling, you might need to step in with bottle feeding.
-Use puppy milk replacer, not cow’s milk.
+Use a puppy milk replacer, not cow’s milk.
 And warm it up – nobody likes a cold dinner.

 Monitor their Health